hpenacho/MusicPlayer-Java/README.md

   - This functionality uses the [MediaPlayer](https://docs.oracle.com/javafx/2/api/javafx/scene/media/MediaPlayer.html) javaFX class to implement all music control features.

 * Collects file metaData
-  - Available music metadata is presented in the app within collapsible menu's, this includes album art if available.
+  - Available music metadata is presented in the app within collapsible menus, this includes album art if available.

 * "Drag & Drop" music drag system
   - This system simplifies adding new songs to a players playlist, a simple file drag retains and saves the filepath to the database.